I’d been living in town and wanted to live in the country.

 Old houses really are quite difficult to keep, there’s always stuff needs to be done.
 We would never get anybody in to do it, we do everything ourselves.
 Maybe it’s not done 100% but it works.

-I have a shed full of junk because people think you might want that, and I take it anyway.
+I have a shed full of junk because people think you might want it… and I take it anyway.
 And still I think, sure I’ll take that.

 Originally there was the kitchen and wee room at the end of it with a door outside that we just knocked it all into one.
 The kitchen was basically just a shell with a sink in it… and didn’t even really have any cupboards.
 There was a concrete floor and a table…